junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 When the birth opening is stretching, the midwife can support it with one hand and with the other hand gently keep the head from coming too fast, like this:
 It may also help to put warm compresses against the skin below the birth opening.
 Start when it begins to stretch.
 You can also massage the stretched skin with oil.

-If a tear does happen, someone who knows how should carefully sew it shut after the placenta comes out (see p.
-86 and 379).
+If a tear does happen, someone who knows how should carefully sew it shut after the placenta comes out (see [page 86](#page-86) and 379).

 # [270](#page-270)